blancobercial/Eukrohnia/README.md

 # Eukrohnia
-Scripts for ddRAD processing from the manuscript Pathways of Pelagic Connectivity: <i>Eukrohnia hamata<i> (Chaetognatha) in the Arctic Ocean
+Scripts for ddRAD processing from the manuscript Pathways of Pelagic Connectivity: <i>Eukrohnia hamata</i> (Chaetognatha) in the Arctic Ocean